ArduSat/ArdusatSDK/README.md

 [Ardusat Logging SDK Library](http://github.com/ardusat/ardusatsdk-logging)

 ## Using the SDK
-The first step to using the SDK is to import it into your sketch.
-This can be done with a simple import statement:
+The first step to using the SDK is to include it into your sketch.
+This can be done with a simple include statement:

 ```
 #include <ArdusatSDK.h>
 ```

-After the SDK is imported, the basic I/O functions and sensor drivers should be available.
+After the SDK is included, the basic I/O functions and sensor drivers should be available.

 ### Have one of our new Spaceboard Sensors?
 If you're using one of our new Spaceboards instead of the break out Space Kit, just add